 LM Wind Power joined the DecomBlades consortium in 2020, and in January 2021 announced the start of a three-year project – funded by the Innovation Fund Denmark – that brings together leading players in the wind industry, recycling companies and universities to form the basis to commercialize viable blade recycling solutions.

-The DecomBlades innovation project has created a new specification for recycling partners to recycle blade material, the so-called blade material passport.
+The DecomBlades innovation project has created a new specification for recycling partners to recycle blade material, the blade material passport (formerly known as product disposal specification).
 This document makes it easier to dismantle and recycle the blades.
 This will help industrializing the blade recycling industry and further reduce the footprint from the wind industry.
 More Information here

 As blade manufacturers, we provide the relevant information to our recycling industry partners on some of our high-volume blades that will be nearing their end of life in the near future.